What is NDIS?

 GOC Care and the NDIS

-With the introduction of the NDIS, GOC Care will be registering to provide the following line items:
+With the introduction of the NDIS, GOC Care is registered to provide the following line items:

 – Assist Personal Activities